 This is done by using your right hand, aligning your thumb with the first vector and your index with the second vector.
 The cross product will point in the direction of your middle finger (when you hold your middle finger perpendicular to the other two fingers).
-This is illustrated in Figure A.14.
-Thus, you can often avoid using equation A.1 and instead use the right hand rule to determine the direction of the cross product and equation A.2 to find its magnitude.
+This is illustrated in the Figures below.

 Figure A.15: Two possible orientations for a three dimensional coordinate system.
-You can confirm using the right hand rule that the z axis is the cross product $\vec{x} \times \vec{y}$.
+You can confirm using the right hand rule that the z axis is the cross product $\vec{x} \times \vec{y}$ .

-Source: Introductory Physics, Ryan Martin et al., https://openlibrary.ecampusontario.ca/catalogue/item/?id=4c3c2c75-0029-4c9e-967f-41f178bebbbb, page 823-825
+Source: Introductory Physics, Ryan Martin et al.,https://openlibrary.ecampusontario.ca/catalogue/item/?id=4c3c2c75-0029-4c9e-967f-41f178bebbbb, pages 823-825